w1ndy/dehydrated-dnspod-shell-hook/README.md

 # DNSPOD hook for `letsencrypt.sh`

-This a hook for [letsencrypt.sh](https://github.com/lukas2511/letsencrypt.sh) (a [Let's Encrypt](https://letsencrypt.org/) ACME client) that allows you to use [DNS](https://www.dnspod.cn/) DNS records to respond to `dns-01` challenges.
-Requires Python and your DNSPOD account API token being in the environment.
+This a hook for [letsencrypt.sh](https://github.com/lukas2511/letsencrypt.sh) (a [Let's Encrypt](https://letsencrypt.org/) ACME client) that allows you to use [DNSPod](https://www.dnspod.cn/) DNS records to respond to `dns-01` challenges.
+Requires Python and your DNSPod account API token being in the environment.

 ## Installation